 Who can resist lovable "wiener dogs"?
 Long-haired, wire-haired, or smooth, these playful pups usually live 12 to 14 years.
 In the Middle Ages, Germans used dachshunds to hunt.
 Their long, low bodies were perfect for ducking into badger dens.
 Protect that long back from problems: Keep your dachshund lean, and don’t let him jump off high furniture.

 Beagles are curious, smart, and guaranteed to keep you entertained.
-This lovable, vocal breed lives 12 to 14 years.
+This lovable, vocal breed lives about 12 to 14 years.
 With their great sense of smell, they love to eat, so be careful not to overfeed your beagle.
 Extra pounds can shorten any dog’s life.

 Farmers raised these dogs to herd animals on the Shetland Islands near Scotland.
 Because of their small size, they ate less and lived longer than other dogs.
-Today’s Shelties live 12 to 14 years.
+Today’s Shelties usually live 12 to 14 years.
 Pay attention to their teeth, which are prone to infections that can lead to kidney failure.

 The Chihuahua, the smallest recognized breed, traces its roots back to the 9th century.
 Their ancestors were beloved by people of Central America.
 The mighty mites live as long as 14 to 18 years.
 Bred in warm climates, Chihuahuas don’t do well in the cold.
 Given their small size, they may not be the right breed for young, active kids.